-Directrice Résidente VCCA-France Cheryl Fortier, joined Le Moulin à Nef, the VCCA studios in Auvillar, France, as Resident Director in July 2009.
+Resident Director, Moulin à Nef, Auvillar, France Cheryl Fortier, joined Le Moulin à Nef in Auvillar, France, as Resident Artist in July 2009.
 A VCCA Fellow since 2006, Cheryl has been represented by Willow Gallery of Fine Arts in Toronto, Vandop Gallery, D’or Art Consultants and Nest Interiors in Vancouver.
-Her work has been exhibited in solo and group exhibitions throughout the province and is represented in private collections in North America and the U.K. Published in three books, two catalogs, and subject of numerous reviews, her work was recently showcased in a television feature on arts in Vancouver.
+Her work has been exhibited in solo and group exhibitions throughout the province and is represented in private collections in North America and the U.K. Published in three books, two catalogs, and the subject of numerous reviews, her work was recently showcased in a television feature on arts in Vancouver.
 Deeply committed to making art a part of people’s lives, Cheryl teaches, acts as juror, mentor, a reliable committee member and is involved in diverse community mural projects in hospitals, restaurants and public spaces.

-Director of Annual and Planned Giving Carol O'Brien joined VCCA in 2002.
-She is responsible for the development, implementation and stewardship of the annual giving program, the VCCA Legacy Society and special events.
-A graduate of Western Kentucky University, she was the co-founder of Colony House, a retail gift and furniture store in Russellville, Kentucky that she owned and managed from 1975 until 2002.
-She has been an active board participant in various civic and nonprofit organizations.
+Assistant to the Director and Board Secretary Carol O'Brien works closely with the Executive Director and Board President to facilitate the work of the Board of Directors.
+Joining VCCA in 2002, she most recently was responsible for the development, implementation and stewardship of the annual and planned giving program.
+A graduate of Western Kentucky University, Carol was a co-founding owner of Colony House, a retail gift and furniture store in Russellville, Kentucky, which she managed from 1975 until 2002.

-Associate Director of Admissions & Assistant to Director of Artists' Services Dana Jones joined VCCA in 1998.
-She has an Associates Degree from Central Virginia Community College.
-Her job includes processing all applications received for the VCCA's various residency programs as well as oversight of the computers and network.
+Assistant Director of Artists' Services Dana Jones joined VCCA in 1998.
+Her job includes processing all applications received for the VCCA's residency programs, both in the US and abroad, assisting with programing for VCCA Abroad, as well as oversight of the database, computers and network.

-Office Manager Beatrice Booker arrived at VCCA in 2003 after working in Lynchburg as a case manager at GE Financial.
+Office Manager/Artists' Services Associate Beatrice Booker arrived at VCCA in 2003 after working in Lynchburg as a case manager at GE Financial.
 Bea, who has a paralegal certificate from Central Virginia Community College, is the mother of two girls, Bianca and Bijoana.
 She is active in her church, singing in the choir and working with youth groups.
-She enjoys walking, reading and traveling with her husband Sylvester and her daughters.
+She enjoys walking, reading and traveling with her husband Sylvester and their daughters.